 However, if your testing environment setup prevents the Binary from restarting, you might be using an older version.In order to ensure you can leverage the latest features on BrowserStack, we support the three most recent versions of the binary:

-- All other versions of the binary will stop working.
+- All other versions of the binary will auto update when it is restarted.

 Why are we implementing this new process?

 This is because with every release of the binary, we add important features such as PAC file support, BrowserMob support and performance improvements.
 Hence running older versions of the binary might degrade user experience, and prevent our users from best leveraging what our platform has to offer.